Ramon96/real-time-web-1920/README.md

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
 ## Api
-Im currently using the [Covid19api](https://covid19api.com/) I will be able to get the amount of cases, recovered and deceases from this api per country.
+Im currently using the [Covid19api](https://covid19api.com/)

-I will use this data to make the experiment more extreme based on the amount of cases by chosen country.
+I will be able to get the amount of cases, recovered and deceases from this api per country and I will use this data to make the experiment more extreme based on the amount of cases by chosen country.

 <!-- This would be a good place for your data life cycle ♻️-->
 ## Data life cycle